Enginamics/disaster_response_pipeline/README.md

 ## Licensing, Authors, and Acknowledgements

-A special thanks to the [Udacity - Data Scientist](https://www.udacity.com/course/data-scientist-nanodegree--nd025) course, which made this analysis possible.
+A special thanks to the [Udacity - Data Scientist](https://www.udacity.com/course/data-scientist-nanodegree--nd025) course, which made this project possible.

-## Troubleshooting
+## Additional thoughts for subsequent development

+This project successfully establishes a complete ETL and machine learning pipeline, demonstrating its ability to process, analyze, and classify disaster response messages.
+However, it also shows the challenges of building a machine learning model for disaster response using an imbalanced dataset.
+While the model performs well for majority classes, it struggles with underrepresented categories.
+Future improvements, such as using advanced resampling techniques or separate models of improved feature engineering for minority classes, could further enhance its effectiveness in real world applications.